Lazy Loading Images: Complete Beginner Guide

 Native Lazy Loading

-Modern browsers support native lazy loading using a simple attribute:
+Modern browsers support native lazy loading using a single HTML attribute:

 This tells the browser to handle image loading intelligently without additional scripts.